The steps below can be adapted to fit most search topics.

 The MEDLINE database, from the National Library of Medicine, is a good place to look if you want quality, peer-reviewed medicine and life science research.
 It indexes over 20 million references from approximately 5,500 journals.

-HONNI allows Medical & HSC Library members to search MEDLINE via the Ovid platform.
+Queen's University Belfast allows its students and staff to search MEDLINE via the Ovid platform.

 By default, your MEDLINE Search History will only show the 4 most recent searches that you have run, so earlier searches may seem to 'disappear.'